thegreatshasha/spectrumcolorpicker/README.md

 {{> afFieldInput name="typeTest" type="spectrum-colorpicker" buttonClasses="glyphicon glyphicon-calendar"}}
 ```

-If you want to customize the appearance of the input more, for example to use input group add-ons both before and after the field, use the [aldeed:template-extension](https://atmospherejs.com/aldeed/template-extension) package to replace the "afBootstrapDatepicker" template, like this:
+If you want to customize the appearance of the input more, for example to use input group add-ons both before and after the field, use the [aldeed:template-extension](https://atmospherejs.com/aldeed/template-extension) package to replace the "afSpectrumColorpicker" template, like this:

 ```html
 <template name="dpReplacement">